christroutner/p2wdb-bridge/README.md

 This repository is forked from the [no-ipfs branch of ipfs-service-provider](https://github.com/Permissionless-Software-Foundation/ipfs-service-provider/tree/no-ipfs).
 It's a temporary code base.
 It's intended to installed on VPS server.
 It subscribes to a v4 P2WDB webhooks for all new entries.
 It then rebroadcasts the entry to a v5 P2WDB.

+The main change to this code base is `src/controllers/rest-api/p2wdb/controller.js`, that is the handler that is triggered by a v4 P2WDB new entry.
+It retrieves the entry from the v4 P2WDB and submits it to a v5 P2WDB.

 ## License

 [MIT](./LICENSE.md)